All Recipes/ Articles and Guides/ Latest Posts

 Fermented Foods

-Unfortunately, fermented foods are high in histamine and not well tolerated when dealing with histamine intolerance.
-The level of intolerance will vary from case to case, and you can assess that personally.
+Unfortunately, fermented foods are generally high in histamine and may not be well tolerated by those with histamine intolerance.
+However, the degree of intolerance can vary from person to person, so it’s important to assess your own reactions.

-Before eliminating everything fermented, look at how much, how often, and in what combinations you consume fermented foods.
+Before eliminating all fermented foods, consider how much, how often, and in what combinations you consume them.

-Examples of fermented foods are sauerkraut or other fermented veggies, vinegar, soy or tempeh products, olives.
-Balsamic vinegar is exceptionally high in histamine, while apple cider vinegar and white vinegar can be tolerated in small quantities.
+Examples of fermented foods include sauerkraut, fermented vegetables, vinegar, soy products, tempeh, and olives.
+Balsamic vinegar is especially high in histamine, whereas apple cider vinegar and white vinegar may be tolerated in small amounts.

-Fermented sauces, yeast extracts, and probiotics are high in histamine.
-As a side note, there are probiotics specially formulated to help with histamine degradation.
+Fermented sauces, yeast extracts, and some probiotics are also high in histamine.
+However, as a side note, there are probiotics specifically formulated to support histamine degradation.

-Mushrooms, tomatoes, spinach, eggplant, avocado, and citrus are generally considered high in histamine.
-While these can be eliminated for a short period of time, please assess how they affect you personally.
-As mentioned previously, dose and context matter.
+Mushrooms, tomatoes, spinach, eggplant, avocado, and citrus are typically considered high in histamine.
+While it may be helpful to eliminate them temporarily, it’s important to assess how they affect you personally.
+As mentioned earlier, dose and context are key factors.

 Fresh herbs for low histamine cooking